LJacobDev/contact-reminder/dev_notes.md

 this seems to mean that my method of manually pushing from gh-pages branch is causing a problem here

+I've deleted gh-pages branch and pushed to main again, expecting permissions error to come back up again (it does do that)

+So I can push from gh-pages branch in the cli and get it to deploy as a jekyll build in an unexpected separate workflow/action being run, but when doing that it ignores my vite build and has an issue with pushing from gh-pages branch to itself

+or I can push from main and get a permission error

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`